matn7/CS-Notes/src/main/java/design_patterns/STRUCTUTAL-DESIGN-PATTERN.md

 ## Composite Pattern

-- What is a basic idea of composite pattern ?
+- What is a basic idea of composite pattern:
     - Create a class hierarchy to reflect dependent objects, all of which share a common interface
     - Allow the user to interact with every dependent object in a tree like hierarchy of objects
 - Objects are created from object like themselves i.e. share the same interface